John Auchmoutie: Career

+After the Union of Crowns, Auchmoutie had a patent for dye materials.
+He came to Royston, where King James had a residence, in October 1606.
+In 1608, he received a gift of £1,200 from King James, paid from confiscations of recusant's lands.
+John and Alexander Auchmoutie were naturalized as denizens of England on 24 July 1610 and granted properties in Ireland.

 John Auchmoutie and the royal wardrobe in Scotland

 In 1613 he was ordered to go to Berwick-upon-Tweed to collect paperwork belonging to the king from Roger Widdrington and the paymaster (and former diplomat) George Nicholson.

 His wife Christian Douglas died on 28 March 1615.
 She owned two "targets" or "hangers", lockets set with diamonds and rubies.
 They were owed money by Robert Hay of the bedchamber and from the estate of her father James Douglas of Spott for an annualrent from Spott.
 Auchmoutie owed money to his London tailor and to silkmen for satin and velvet, and to a cloth merchant.
 He had borrowed money from John Murray and James Bowie, sergeant of the king's wine cellar.
-John Auchmoutie married a daughter of Sir William Seton in 1616.
+John Auchmoutie married Isobel Seton, a daughter of Sir William Seton, in 1616.
 Anne Livingstone, Countess of Eglinton was a guest.

 In October 1615 King James ordered John Auchmoutie to provide tapestry to Lord Erskine to furnish two rooms in Stirling Castle.
-In 1616 Auchmoutie packed up four royal beds and delivered them to a Mr Nicolls to be sent to England for repair.
+In 1616, Auchmoutie packed up four royal beds and delivered them to a Mr Nicolls to be sent to England for repair.
 These included a bed with curtains depicting the Labours of Hercules, a bed with crimson velvet curtains, a bed with gold silver embroidered curtains, and one embroidered by Mary, Queen of Scots.
 The beds were to be mended and returned to the Scottish royal palaces for the forthcoming visit of King James.

+John Auchmoutie was England when his daughter was christened Isobel in 1617.
 In 1618 the London poet and boat-man John Taylor came to Scotland and met Auchmoutie at Burntisland, with other courtiers.
 After going north to Braemar, Taylor visited Auchmoutie and his brothers James and Alexander at Auldhame (Scoughall) with James Achesoun of Gosford.
 They ate the local Solan goose from the Bass Rock served as a special dish at a separate table from dinner, and washed down with Spanish sack, in the manner that oysters were then usually served.